Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 shovill --R1 real_R1.fq.gz --R2 real_R2.fq.gz --outdir assembly_job_3  --force --cpus 10 --ram 20 &
 ```

-This is job should take about XXX minutes.
+This is job should take about 6 minutes.
 You want shut down your laptop and go back to your office now right?
 Well just press the key combination `CTRL + A` followed by `CTRL + D`.
 This will detach you from your screen (your job remains running).
-Now go back to your office and check on your job in 30 min or so by powering on your laptop, opening a new terminal window and *re-attaching* your screen with:
+Now go back to your office and check on your job in 10 min or so by powering on your laptop, opening a new terminal window and *re-attaching* your screen with:

 ```
 screen -r